flitbit/json-path/README.md

 **User Supplied Selection Methods**

-Rather than introduce an expression syntax, JSON-Path supports the use of user-supplied selections.
+JSON-Path supports the use of user-supplied selections - which will need to fill in until the expression syntax is completed.
 Mindful of the preceding data, consider the following code:

 ```javascript
 var jpath = require('json-path')